On the Complexity of Triangle Counting using Emptiness Queries: Introduction

 \subsection{Paper organization}

 We start with the technical overview of our lower and upper bounds in Section~\ref{ssec:lb-overview} and Section~\ref{ssec:ub-overview}, respectively.
-The detailed lower and upper bound proofs are in Section~\ref{sec:lb-clique} and Section~\ref{sec:ub-triangle}, respectively.
-The missing proofs are presented in Appendix~\ref{sec:miss-proofs}.
+The detailed lower and upper bound proofs are in Section~\ref{sec:lb-clique} and Appendix~\ref{sec:ub-triangle}, respectively.
+The missing proofs of Section~\ref{sec:lb-clique} are presented in Appendix~\ref{sec:miss-proofs}.
 In Appendix~\ref{sec:prelim}, we state some useful probability results.